HL7/smart-health-cards-and-links/input/pagecontent/links-specification.md

 Such additional protocols might include features such as mTLS or an "aud" claim in a client-supplied JWT, which would prevent a "man-in-the-middle" attacker from forwarding on a request to a real server (e.g., because the "aud" claim in the client authentication wouldn't match).

-Note that an implementation imposing additional controls would not be compatible with clients that were ignorant of the server-specific constraints, and so this functionality could not be advertised as a SMART Health Link to end users.
+Note that an implementation imposing additional controls would not be compatible with clients that were ignorant of the server-specific constraints.
+See [Conformance and User-Facing Identification](#conformance-and-user-facing-identification) section for applicable restrictions.

 #### Extensions